cooligus/mactangle/README.md

 # Mactangle
 There you will have to defend the END OF PATH from deadly squares that have mathematicals operations on them.

-### PLEASE DON'T READ CODE
-It hurts how I've written it 🤕.

 ## Version
 1.1.1